SEL Premium 4dr Sedan (1.4L 4cyl Turbo gas/electric hybrid 7AM)

 Despite the elevated cost of the SEL Premium version, I needed a commuter car with excellent mpg specs, and being a VW fan, was drawn to the Jetta Hybrid.

 Previously I'd owned a 2011 GTi, but didn't care for the 28mpg part of ownership (but a blast to drive, for sure).

 Having driven several Prius vehicles, I learned to dislike the golf-cart like CVT, so the 7 speed DSG of the Jetta Hybrid was a huge plus.

 I love this car so far, and 46 mpg is my mileage after two tanks of (premium) fuel.

-Build quality seems a notch above a base Jetta.
+Build quality a notch above a base Jetta, almost A3 like.
 The Fender audio is as good as anything a manufacturer has ever put into a car, IMHO.
 Thank you VW for an alternative to TDI!

 UPDATE March 2016: three years on, and I still love this car.
 It drives great, build quality is top-notch, and I've yet to hear a OEM audio system as good as this one.
 Still getting about 44-45 MPG, unless I drive it really hard, when it drops to ~40

 UPDATE Mach 2017: Now into the fourth year of ownership, I STILL love this car.
 No issues with the car whatsoever, still averaging ~45mpg in mixed driving.
 Such a shame VW elected to stop making these, but obviously not a huge selling vehicle for them.
 No cheating required to get my excellent mileage.